aarong/feedme-spec/README.md

 - The client must not transmit a `FeedOpen` message referencing the feed.

-- If the server is complying with the specification, then the client may receive an `FeedAction` message referencing the feed.
+- If the server is complying with the specification, then the client may receive a `FeedAction` message referencing the feed.
 If received, then the client must continue to treat the feed as `Open`.

 - If the server is complying with the specification, then the client may receive a `FeedTermination` message referencing the feed.
 If received, then the client